akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Your mother would have been proud of you."

 Beatrice’s throat tightened.
-She set down the basket—Goosie honked—and hugged him fierce and quick.
+Goosie honked as she set down the basket and quickly hugged her father fiercely.
 He felt thinner and more frail than he should.

 "Perhaps I should go," he murmured into her hair.